MaciejkaG/pico-media-display/README.md

-# pico-media-display
+# Pico Media Display
-Python scripts to use with a Raspberry Pi Pico to display currently playing media on an I2C LCD display.
+NOTE: It's designed to use on a Raspberry Pi Pico running MicroPython with an I2C 16x2 LCD.<br>
+Basically the ``sendInfo.py`` file is supposed to run on the PC connected through USB to a Pico running ``pico.py`` script (but it should be named ``main.py`` in order to run automatically on Pico's startup).